Aravind-11/Continous-Control-using-Gemma/README.md

 ## Alternative Approach: ProPS (What Worked)

-While our fine-tuning approach did not converge, my professor and his team were alternatively working on a different idea that proved successful.
+While my fine-tuning approach did not converge, my professor and his team were alternatively working on a different idea that proved successful.
 They used **in-context learning** to predict actions, and their method worked well.
 The paper was accepted at **NeurIPS 2025**.

 ### Prompted Policy Search (ProPS)